 I Want My Hat Back by Jon Klassen

 I just love Jon Klassen, and this book never fails to hit my funny bone.
 I know some parents are a little wide-eyed at the ending (where, spoiler, the bear eats the rabbit), but it doesn’t bother me a bit.
 Obviously, a cute hat would be the perfect accessory for this book.

-Do you have go-to picture books for gifts?
+Do you have running list of best books to gift?
 I’d love to hear!